Why Choose USF

 Apply Online for Fall Admission!

 The M.A. in Asia Pacific Studies program starts each fall (late August).
 The priority application date for admission and fellowship awards is

 and upload all required application documents listed below.
 Once all application items have been received and verified, applications will be reviewed for admission and for a limited number of scholarships.
 It is best to apply as early as possible, before the deadline.

 A Bachelor's degree in any field from a university-level institution.

-A grade point average (GPA) of 3.0 or higher (on a scale of 4.0 as the highest) in a Bachelor's degree program.
+A grade point average (GPA) of 3.0 or higher (on a scale of 4.0 as the highest) in a Bachelor's degree program is highly recommended.

 Some general knowledge of the intellectual, social and cultural history of East Asia.
 Get a head start on material covered by the program by requesting a reading list of books on the Asia Pacific region by email at